babelsociety/website/content/blog/in-depth-labor/index.md

 This is more or less what conglomerates tries to do anyway, we only removed the unneeded complexity imposed by strict authority.

 Our focus on collaboration and integration allows production lines to come together whenever needed to efficiently solve a problem.
-This is further facilitated by our flexible work arrangements, that make it easy to move from one endeavor to another.
-Even better, people that so far worked in different production lines could temporarily team up together to better solve a common problem.
+This is further facilitated by our flexible work arrangements, that makes it easy to move from one endeavor to another.
+Even better, people that so far worked in different production lines can temporarily team up together to better solve a common problem.

 That's how we can scale indefinitely, by solving issues at the right level.

-## Long-term

-**The long-term solution is automation**.
-Babel focus heavily on research in order to eliminate those chores that nobody wants to do, especially those that are repetitive or considered dangerous and high-risk.
-For example, there is already a robot capable of cleaning up toilets.

 # Critiques